 Train travel from Delhi to Agra

-The Hazrat Nizamuddin station in a different part of New Delhi, near Humayun’s Tomb.
+The Hazrat Nizamuddin station is in a different part of New Delhi, near Humayun’s Tomb.
 It is not as big as the New Delhi station, and the approaches to it are more congested.
 It felt like the demand for the service had long outgrown the station capacity.

 The odd thing I remember about Nizamuddin station, was that one end of the station building was really nice.
-But the other end?
-Kinda cramped and dingy.
+But the other end was kinda cramped and dingy.
 However, the platforms were roomy enough to wait on, and felt less crowded.

 Departing from Nizamuddin train station

 Generally speaking, the Indian train service is pretty decent, considering they’re so cheap.
 I mean, it’s not swank, but it does the job and is clean.
 The higher sleeper classes are even reasonably comfortable.

 And soon enough, as the train hurtles onward through its stops, you hear again the very particular call of the chai walla, selling sweet tea by the cup to train passengers.

 Arriving into Agra train station

 It is also prettier.
 The walls look well cared for, often tiled with mosaics or fittings that mimicked the heritage craftwork that the buildings of Agra are famous for.

 Outside, you would be approached by tuktuk drivers offering to be hired for the day.
 These are legit (or at least, I didn’t get scammed).
 You should be taken to a kiosk for the Prepaid Association hire, which displays the prices for the different tour combinations you want included in your tour day.

-However, I wasn’t sure I wanted the package deal.
+I wasn’t sure I wanted the package deal, though.
 I was willing to forego the standard set, in favour of ‘Taj Mahal + let’s see what I’m in the mood for’.
 So what I ended up doing, was hire a tuktuk for the day, for a maximum number of stops (I think 4 stops).
 Hiring a tuktuk from this railway-based system for a whole day was 600 Rs.

 I returned to Delhi by the Taj Express again, on its last train.
-Like previous train travel, I waited on the platform, and looked for the right coach class.
+Like my previous train trips in Uttar Pradesh, I waited on the platform, and looked for the right coach class.

 There was a huge crowd, and it was quite difficult to board.
 I remember shielding a child who was trying to board, worried he might fall in the crush and be trampled.

 I was at a loss over what to do, wondering if I had somehow gotten the wrong coach.
 Had I wandered into a lower class coach by mistake?
 It was not feasible to rush out to re-read the coach number on the side.

 I realised then, that no conductor came on board to check tickets.
 Perhaps everyone knows that there are no ticket checks for the last train.
 So effectively, it is a ‘free train’.

-Considerations for solo female travellers
+Train travel considerations for solo female travellers

 The last train out of Agra can feel very intimidating, since you would have to make someone get out of your seat in a crowded situation.
 There isn’t much you can do, if the person refuses.

 However, on the other hand, the people seemed decent.
 They know they’re copping a freebie, and they don’t have tickets.
 So I think even if I had been the one to ask, they would still have obliged just the same.
 In fact, whenever the freeloading guys see a likewise ticketless woman board – especially with a child – they would give up their seat for her.

-Yes or No: Doing Agra as a Day Trip from Delhi
+Yes or No: Doing Agra as a day trip from Delhi

 Agra can be toured quite easily as a day trip.
 If you just want to pick up the sights, this is very feasible.
-The transportation norms facilitate this, and you can easily pre-arrange tours or just individual guides.
+The transportation norms facilitate this, and you can easily pre-arrange tours or hire individual guides.

 However, these are monuments of outstanding beauty and significance.
 They are at a whole different level from most other monuments I have visited in Asia, North Africa and Europe.
 They need to be experienced in person, with at least some of that time to yourself.

 I would definitely still do the Tomb of I’timad ud-Daula.
-With the extra time I could visit Agra Fort and compare it with Delhi’s.
+With the extra time I could visit Agra Fort and compare it with Delhi’s Red Fort.
 I could spend more time browsing the craft markets of Agra.
 And I would be able to allocate the time that Fatehpur Sikri deserves.

 I think that the sheer affordability of the train option, and the fact that it is actually rather comfortable, makes this a no-brainer answer for me.
 Assuming you take an express train, it is less than 3 hours’ journey.
 This is shorter than the car option.
 Considering Indian traffic, it is probably also the safer option.